hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 Builds a request to get a DDO.

 * `submitterDid`: String - \(Optional\) DID of the read request sender \(if not provided then default Libindy DID will be used\).
-* `targetDid`: String - Id of Identity stored in secured Wallet.
+* `targetDid`: String - Target DID as base58-encoded string for 16 or 32 bit DID value.
 * __->__ `requestResult`: Json

 Errors: `Common*`